AhmedAyman1196/AymanSecNotes/README.md

 ## Future plan :

+* Networks Notes.
-* Methodology
+* Methodology.
-* Bughunting (Tips , Methodolgy , maybe some writeups)
+* Bughunting (Tips , Methodolgy , maybe some writeups).
-* More web
+* More web.
-* Change files from PDF to Md format. (tedious so when I have time or if anyone knows a quick way)
+* Change files from PDF to Md format. (tedious so when I have time or if anyone knows a quick way).
 * Solve Challenges on other platform other than root-me.
 * Make a good push on hackthebox.
 * Tryhackme writeups.